-In addition to earning money directly from completing missions, you can also earn money by ranking in higher tiers each week on the Blast Leaderboard.
-How are tiers determined?
-Well, remember the experience points that missions pay out?
-Those experience points determine what tier you are placed in.
+In addition to earning money directly from completing missions, you can also earn money by ranking in higher tiers on the Blast Leaderboard.

-Every Sunday, the leaderboard resets at 6pm Pacific Time, at which point every Blast user will start the week over with 0 experience points.
-This will automatically put you in Tier 10.
-By completing game missions during the week, you’ll earn experience points, which will move you into higher and higher tiers.
+When Blast originally launched, the Leaderboard was a weekly event.
+Every Sunday 6pm Pacific Time, the Leaderboard would resent, at which point every Blast user will start the week over with 0 experience points.
+This would automatically put you in Tier 10.
+By completing game missions during the week, you’d then earn experience points, which would move you into higher and higher tiers.

-Once you get to Tier 8 (which is relatively easy to do) you’ll start earning cash rewards.
-These rewards are paid out a few days after the week ends, usually on Friday.
+Blast’s Leaderboard currently consists of 10 tiers.
+If you place in Tier 10, you’ll be entitled to 1,000 experience points, which gives you a head start in the next day’s event.
+All other tiers pay out a cash reward.
 This cash is a reward that you earn on top of whatever you’ve already earned from completing missions, and is a way for Blast to encourage its users to keep using the app.
 For most players, this won’t be a ton of money, but over time even an extra dollar or two a week can add up.

-Blast doesn’t disclose how many experience points you need to move up into each tier, so it’s hard to say exactly how much you need to earn to get into the higher tiers.
-In order to place in Tier 1, you need to earn more experience points than anyone else did that week, so it’s actually a bit of a moving target.
-For most users, it should be easy enough to place in Tier 6, 7, or 8 each week; placing higher will definitely take more effort.
+Exactly how many experience points you need to earn on a given day in order to place in a certain tier is impossible to know, as it will depend on the activity of the other users.
+If you are active on a day when few other users are, for example, it may be possible for you to rank higher than on a day when more users are active.
+You should experiment with time of week to see if one day is more likely to lead to a payout compared to other days.
+In order to place in Tier 1, you need to earn more experience points than anyone else did that day, so it’s actually a bit of a moving target.
+For most users, it should be easy enough to place in Tier 6, 7, or 8 each day; placing higher will definitely take more effort.

 Pro tip: While games are added to Blast on a rolling basis, there actually aren’t that many added each week.
-If you want to rank as high as possible on the Leaderboard each week, it might make sense for you to take a break from Blast every other week.
-This will increase the number of active missions that you can work towards when you return to the game, giving you a greater pool of experience points to earn.
-Otherwise, if you play each week, you may find yourself with only a handful of missions to choose from, which will definitely make reaching the higher tiers more difficult.
+If you want to rank as high as possible on the Leaderboard each day, it might make sense for you to take a break from Blast every so often to allow new missions to be added.
+This will increase the number of active missions that you can work towards when you return to the game, giving you a greater pool of experience points to earn each day.
+Otherwise, if you play each and every day, you may find yourself with only a handful of missions to choose from, which will definitely make reaching the higher tiers more difficult.